heyitsmass/espresso-project-tester/README.md

 ## Expected Workflow:

-The best way the use the file is the run the multiple tests using
+The best way the use the script is to run the multiple tests using

 `python3 tester.py 6 -c --silent`